How to Prepare for Long-term International Travel

-Whether you are studying abroad or simply need to get away, traveling can be an eye-opening experience.
+Whether you are studying abroad or simply need to get away or prehaps trying to discover the most beautiful places in the world, traveling can be an eye-opening experience.
 You can learn about new people and immerse yourself in the experience of discovering a new culture.
 As incredible as an opportunity like this is, it isn’t as easy as packing a bag and taking along your toothbrush and vacation savings.

 Where You’ll Go